-Typically, Short Term Disability Claims start out with a physician advising you to take time off from work to recover from an illness or injury.
-You read your Employee Benefits Booklet, speak to your boss and the HR department.
+Typically, Short Term Disability (STD) caims start out with a physician advising you to take time off from work to recover from an illness or injury.
+You read your employee benefits booklet, speak to your boss and the HR department.
 And finally, you fill out all the required forms before signing off to begin your treatment.

 Financial concerns will now add to your burdens.
 Sometimes, quite coincidentally, you will also receive a letter from your employer asking you to return to work.
 It may have veiled threats of termination for “abandoning” your position.

 Short Term Disability Claims – What’s Really Going On

 Here are are some facts your employer and insurance company may not want you to know.

 Fact 1: Almost 85% of low cost short term disability claims are not paid out your by your insurance provider at all.
 They are self-funded by your employer.
 Your employer, not the insurer, pays you while you are on short term disability leave.

 Fact 2: Your employer hires the insurance company to act as a third party administrator for this program.
 Essentially, their job is to weed out as many claims as possible for your employer.